Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Modeling fracture propagation in brittle solid with meso-scale heterogeneity

-We use the variational phase-field method discussed above to simulate dynamic crack propagation under Mode-I crack opening mode in the plane-stress condition, using a single-notched three-point bending configuration (with span $L$, height $H$, and notch length $a$) that is subjected to a constant indentation velocity $v_\text{load}$ as shown in Fig. \ref{config}(a).
-We consider a simple case where we represent mesoscale material heterogeneities as square-shaped inclusions.
+We use the variational phase-field method discussed above to simulate dynamic crack propagation under Mode-I crack opening mode in plane stress condition, using a single-notched three-point bending configuration (with span $L$, height $H$, and notch length $a$) that is subjected to a constant indentation velocity $v_\text{load}$ as shown in Fig. \ref{config}(a).
+We consider a simple case where we represent mesoscale material heterogeneities as square inclusions.
 We arrange these inclusions (with a uniform size $d$) as a single array (with a uniform spacing $h$) along a line aligned with the expected crack propagation path, starting from a distance of $D_\text{in}$ from the notch tip (a ``buffer zone") and extending to a length of $L_\text{in}$, as shown in Fig. \ref{config}(b).
-Next, we introduce a design parameter, the number of inclusions, $N$, to determine $h$ and $d$, considering both varying and fixed volume fraction scenarios.
-We begin with the scenario of varying volume fraction $f_1 = \frac{Nd^2}{WL_\text{in}}$ where we pick $W = 10L_\text{in}$ (see Fig. \ref{config}(b)), which is large enough such that (1) the crack can only interact with a single array of inclusions, and (2) the stress fields developed from any two neighboring inclusion arrays (with a separation distance of $W = 10L_\text{in}$) do not interact\footnote{Note that this can be a conservative estimation.}.
-Because of this, we only consider a single array of inclusions right above the notch to reduce simulation expenses.
-Plugging in $W = 10L_\text{in}$, we have $f_1 = \frac{Nd^2}{10L_\text{in}^2}$.
-We further enforce the following two conditions:
+Next, we introduce two design parameters, the number of inclusions $N$ and the relative spacing $c = d/h$.
+Since $h = L_\text{in}/N$, $f = \frac{Nd^2}{WL_\text{in}}$ can also be expressed as $f = \frac{c^2L_\text{in}}{WN}$.
+In this work, we fix $W = 10L_\text{in}$ (see Fig. \ref{config}(b)), which is large enough such that (1) the crack can only interact with a single array of inclusions, and (2) the stress fields developed from any two neighboring inclusion arrays (with a separation distance of $W = 10L_\text{in}$) do not interact\footnote{Note that this can be a conservative estimation.}.
+To keep the computational cost reasonable, in our numerical model we only consider a single array of inclusions directly above the notch.
+Plugging in $W = 10L_\text{in}$, we have $f = \frac{c^2}{10N}$.
+We use two baseline values (denoted as $c_0$ and $N_0$) to fix $f = \frac{c_0^2}{10N_0}$.
+Accordingly, we can get different $d$ by varying $N$ as follows:

-For a given value for $c$ (we fix $c=0.2$ throughout this work), varying $N$ provides different geometrical configurations represented by different $(d,h)$ combinations.
-Keeping $c$ unchanged allows us to isolate the effect of inclusion size from spacing for different configurations.
-This design strategy enables varying inclusion size and volume fraction at the same time, with the volume fraction $f_1 = \frac{c^2}{10N}$, so $f_1\propto N^{-1}$ shown as the blue curve in Fig. \ref{config}(c).
-We also have $d \propto N^{-1}$ following this condition.
-Fig. \ref{config}(d) shows three different combinations of $(d,h)$ using this design strategy with $N = 3$, $N = 5$, and $N = 15$, respectively.
-Next, we consider the scenario of fixed volume fraction (denoted as $f_2$), which we choose to be equal to $f_1$ under the configuration shown with $N=5$, so $f_2 = \frac{c^2}{50}$ represented as the green curve in Fig. \ref{config}(c).
-This allows us to again find different $(h,d)$ combinations by varying $N$.
-A simple calculation gives the following relation between $(d,h)$ and $N$ for $f_2 = \frac{c^2}{50}$: